sopnilali/blog-projects/README.md

 </pre>

-<li><strong>Not Found:</strong> If you hit a wrong route, it will send a message and tell you your status, and which route you hit. </li>
+<li><strong>API Not Found:</strong> If you hit a wrong route, it will send a message and tell you your status, and which route you hit. </li>
 <pre>
 {
-    "status": false,
+"success": false,
-    "message": "Could not found /api/mylove",
-    "stack": "Error: Could not found /api/mylove\n    at C:\\new ts assignmet\\stationery-shop-server\\src\\app.ts:30:17\n }
+"message": "API Not Found !!",
+"error": ""
+}
 </pre>